clarkehardy/NeutrinoPlots/README.md

 python lobster_vanilla.py
 ```

 With the default number of points and samples, the script should run in under a minute but the lines may be jagged in places.
-The command line arguments `-npoints` and `-nsamples` can be used to make smoother lines.
+The command line arguments `--npoints` and `--nsamples` can be used to make smoother lines.
 An example plot with 1e5 samples for each of 200 points is shown below.

 ![](figures/lobster_vanilla.png)